gust-vaz/Operating-Systems/README.md

 # Operating Systems
-Some projects involving some operating systems simulators made on the fisrt semester of 2024
+Some projects involving operating systems simulators made in fisrt semester of 2024